 Your hormones and gut microbes work together to regulate appetite.
 Both send the brain information that we are hungry.
 We have a wide range of hormones that determine whether or not we are hungry, such as ghrelin, leptin, and neuropeptide Y. However, your gut microbes also influence your appetite and weight.

-Certain alterations in the gut microbiota’s composition in response to high fat and sugar meals may cause weight gain.
-High fat and sugar diets breed microbes linked to obesity.
-Whereas, a diet that is colorful fruits and vegetables, and high in fiber breed lean microbes.
+Certain alterations in the gut microbiota’s composition in response to high-fat and sugar meals may cause weight gain.
+High-fat and sugar diets breed microbes linked to obesity.
+Whereas a diet that is colorful fruits and vegetables and high in fiber breeds lean microbes.

 A few ways your gut bacteria can influence your weight: